-The Columbia Drainmaker III is a great all-around water shoe capable of handling a wide variety of water sports and outdoor activities.
-If your feet are going to get wet, it’s hard to go wrong with the versatile Columbia Drainmaker III water shoe.
-In fact, it’s one of the best water shoes for 2017 and it tops our 10 Best Water Shoes list.
+The Columbia Drainmaker IV is a great all-around water shoe capable of handling a wide variety of water sports and outdoor activities.
+If your feet are going to get wet, it’s hard to go wrong with the versatile Columbia Drainmaker IV water shoe.
+In fact, it’s one of the best water shoes for 2019.

-What we like most about the Drainmaker III is the overall design — it looks more like an outdoor running shoe than a boat shoe, river sandal or aqua sock.
-This lets it fit a variety of style choices — letting you go from the trail, to the beach, to the water park, to the deck of a boat or a small river-town bar.
+What we like most about the Drainmaker IV is the overall design — it looks more like an outdoor trail running shoe than a boat shoe, river sandal or aqua sock.
+This lets it fit a variety of uses.
+I’ve worn Drainmakers on the beach, in rivers, lakes, camping, hiking, boating and rafting.